 The operated vehicle kilometres by larnród Éireann remained constant over the years between 2010 and 2016 but the operated seat kilometres dropped each year between 2011 and 2014.
-This is because larnrod Éireann implemented a fleet strategy which allowed them to maintain the number of services provided but reduce costs by matching more closely the number of carriages required to the number of passengers travelling.
+This is because larnród Éireann implemented a fleet strategy which allowed them to maintain the number of services provided but reduce costs by matching more closely the number of carriages required to the number of passengers travelling.
 In 2015 and 2016 in line with passenger journey numbers growing they adjusted upwards the number of carriages used on various services thereby increasing the number of vehicle seat kilometres.
-In 2017 both their vehicle kilometres and seat kilometres dropped as a result of a number of factors namely two days of industrial action by larnród Éireann staff, a further two days when there was a large number of mostly intercity trains cancelled due to knock-on effects of Bus Éireann industrial action and two days of disrupted services due to ex-hurricane Ophelia along with a number of other minor events which disrupted operations.
+In 2017 both their vehicle kilometres and seat kilometres dropped as a result of a number of factors namely two days of industrial action by larnród Éireann staff, a further two days when there was a large number of mostly intercity trains cancelled due to knockon effects of Bus Éireann industrial action and two days of disrupted services due to ex- hurricane Ophelia along with a number of other minor events which disrupted operations.
+Results have however been reversed in 2018 with kilometres operated increasing by 7.7% with increased frequency's on Dart, despite capacity issues resulting in negligible change in seat kilometres.